Learning and Improvement Framework

 The partnership has a number of key quality assurance functions including:

-- delivering multi-agency training in the protection and care of children ensuring that it is effective and evaluated regularly for impact on management and practice;
+- delivering multi-agency training in the protection and care of children, and evaluating this regularly to monitor impact

-- enabling effective learning and improvement across the partnership drawn from serious case reviews, management reviews and reviews of child deaths.
+- enabling effective learning and improvement across the partnership, including from child safeguarding practice reviews.

-- ensure the BSCP fulfils its statutory obligations;
+- support BSCP to fulfil its statutory obligations

-- ensure that the outcomes from reviews and other learning opportunities are used to influence practice development;
+- make sure that the outcomes from reviews and other learning opportunities are used to influence practice development